Magnetic Polarisability of Octet Baryons via Lattice QCD: Conclusion

 The systematics of the lattice QCD calculation were then addressed.
-Drawing on chiral effective field theory and accounting for both electro-quenching and finite volume effects we extrapolated our simulation results to the physical point.
-This process produces results that compare favourably with the experimental values for the proton and neutron.
+Drawing on chiral effective field theory and accounting for both electroquenching and finite volume effects we extrapolated our simulation results to the physical point.
+This process produces results that compare favorably with the experimental values for the proton and neutron.
 Excellent agreement with the precise experimental value for the proton is observed and our prediction for the neutron is much more precise.

 Comparison of phenomenological values for the hyperons indicate our results are very precise on the scale of variation in QCD models.
-Finally a new precise calculation of the difference in the proton and neutron magnetic polarisabilities has been presented.
+Finally, a new precise calculation of the difference in the proton and neutron magnetic polarizabilities has been presented.

-We have revealed complex dynamics underpinning the magnetic polarisabilities of octet baryons.
-It would be interesting to examine these dynamics at a more microscopic level, where the quark mass dependence and environment dependence of individual quark sector contributions to the baryon polarisabilities are exposed.
+We have revealed complex dynamics underpinning the magnetic polarizabilities of octet baryons.
+It would be interesting to examine these dynamics at a more microscopic level, where the quark mass dependence and environment dependence of individual quark sector contributions to the baryon polarizabilities are exposed.
 The techniques of the current presentation are flexible enough to admit such an analysis and we anticipate reporting on this in the near future.

-Another challenge facing the community is gaining access to the light quark-mass regime.
-Using the techniques presented here, we are unable to resolve a signal of statistical interest.
-There are several issues that can lead to large uncontrolled statistical fluctuations and it will be important to examine this further to determine the cause of the fluctuations and perhaps develop new techniques to enable an exploration of the chiral regime.
+Another challenge facing the community is gaining access to the light-quark mass regime.
+Using the techniques presented here, we are unable to resolve a signal of statistical interest for the lightest PACS-CS ensemble.
+We are currently exploring the possibility that the electroquenching of the sea-quark sector is creating improbable gauge fields when the light-quark ensemble is used at finite magnetic-field strength.
+Filtering techniques to identify exceptional configurations are under development and the veracity of the approach is under investigation.

-Finally, the $u d s$ members of the baryon octet, the $\Lambda$ and $\Sigma^0$ remain to be examined.
-As highlighted in the introduction, a perturbative calculation \cite{Wilcox:2021:towards,Lee:2023:pion} can offer some important advantages in obtaining a clearer understanding of the magnetic polarisabilities of these baryons.
+Finally, the $u d s$ members of the baryon octet, the $\Lambda$, and $\Sigma^0$ remain to be examined.
+As highlighted in the Introduction, a perturbative calculation \cite{Wilcox:2021:towards,Lee:2023:pion} can offer some important advantages in obtaining a clear understanding of the magnetic polarizabilities of these baryons. \\

+The results presented herein are founded on the PACS-CS ensembles~\cite{PACS-CS2008ensembles}.
+The ensembles are created by the PACS-CS collaboration, Aoki {\it et al.} and are available from~\cite{jldg}.
+The ensembles in question are part of the April 2009 release.